 The Ins and Outs of Bowel Disease Conference

-Bowel diseases are increasing in Australia today and their treatment is increasingly sophisticated.
+Bowel diseases are increasing in Australia today and their treatments are increasingly sophisticated.
 Bowel diseases have a significant impact on a person’s entire health.
-Nurses are therefore crucial in ensuring patients with bowel disease have the best health outcomes possible.
+Nurses are, therefore, crucial in ensuring patients with bowel disease have the best health outcomes possible.
 Attend this conference and update your knowledge about:

 - The role of the gut microbiome in health and disease

 - The huge effects of inflammatory bowel disease

 - Key medicines used in the management of bowel diseases

 - The psychosocial impacts associated with living with a bowel disease and much, much more…